epmcseclab/safecloud-bootstrap/tutorial.md

 **Tip**: Click the copy button on the side of the code box to paste the command in the Cloud Shell terminal to run it.

+<walkthrough-pin-section-icon></walkthrough-pin-section-icon>
-<walkthrough-footnote>Please copy and save "workload_identity_provider" and "service_account" values returned by script</walkthrough-footnote>
+Please copy and save "workload_identity_provider" and "service_account" values returned by script